 There is still more to complete for this space in our home, but this headboard was a huge leap forward.

-Download the free plans right here and if you attempt this project for your own home, be sure and tag me on social media so I can cheer you on to the finish line!
-I hope you enjoy!
+And if you build our own DIY farmhouse headboard, be sure and tag me on social media @thekaralayne so I can cheer you on to the finish line!